avezou/django-simple-address/README.rst

     Make sure django-localflavor is installed and added to your INSTALLED_APPS

 2. Install with pip install django-simple-address
+   Or clone (or download) the repository and run python setup.py install to install the app (preferably in virtualenv).

 3. Add "simple-address" to your INSTALLED_APPS setting like this::